In our post, we will be comparing the top payroll platforms Square Payroll vs Gusto. Find out which one is better for your business.

 So, without further ado, let’s dive straight into this review!

 Founded back in 2012 as Zen Payroll, Gusto is now used by over 100,000 small businesses and their teams.
-Their platform is explicitly designed to help smaller businesses and entrepreneurs take care of their hardworking employees.
+Their online payroll service platform is explicitly designed to help smaller businesses and entrepreneurs take care of their hardworking employees.
 Their values are firmly based around transparency, doing the right thing for your team, and optimizing your business for long term success.
 So, if these align with your beliefs, you might be onto a winner…

 Funnily enough, Square Payroll is true, built by Square.
 Where Gusto proudly focuses on small businesses, Square Payroll claims to work with all types of companies to provide an all-in-one payroll solution.
 In fact, they’ve already processed over $1 billion in payroll, so this is somewhat of a ‘tried and tested’ solution.